Frequently Asked Questions

 Because CMC students do not tend to go off-campus to drink, we have almost no problems with drunk-driving, and the College has a very low rate of alcohol or substance related emergencies compared to other schools.
 Freshman Orientation includes informational and discussion sessions concerning such behavior so that you know from the beginning that the College views substance abuse as unacceptable.
 Should an emergency arise, Resident Assistants are trained to recognize and respond when students are in danger, both in first aid and in contacting medical personnel if necessary.
 We also have a substance-free residence hall in which many students choose to live for their entire time at CMC.

-http://www.cmc.edu/studentaffairs/foodservices/.
+For more information about dining at CMC, visit http://www.cmc.edu/studentaffairs/foodservices/.
 We offer regular meals per week in Collins Hall, which is managed by the Bon Appétit Company.
 The Bon Appétit Company uses the freshest ingredients and makes as many products as possible from scratch.
 Bon Appétit also has a program called "Farm-to-Fork", which includes foods that are entirely organic, vegan, and locally grown.
 Finally, through a cooperative agreement in Claremont, students may eat at any of the dining halls at the other Colleges.
 For these reasons, we think our program offers incredible variety, flexibility, and quality.

 Do I have to have a meal plan?
 All students living in the residence halls are required to select one of the CMC meal plans.
 Students living off-campus or in the student apartment complex have the option of selecting a meal plan.
 The residence halls are not set-up for cooking meals.